gah-code/practical-patterns-lab/README.md

 This repository is a hands-on lab for React developers looking to practice and reinforce React concepts I've found helpful, advanced state management strategies, performance optimizations, and more.
 Each central concept lives in its folder, accompanied by Markdown documentation explaining the relevant patterns and best practices.

+## Jest + Babel Configuration (Minimal Example) DRAFT

+Jest testing configuration to ensure seamless testing of your React components with Babel and Testing Library.

 ## Table of Contents

 - [Overview](#overview)